 The SEC said in a statement that the crackdown is part of what it calls "Operation Spamalot" -- an effort to protect investors from potentially fraudulent spam email hyping small company stocks with phrases like, "Ready to Explode," "Ride the Bull," and "Fast Money."

-"It's estimated that 100 million of these spam messages are sent every week, triggering dramatic spikes in share price and trading volume before the spamming stops and investors lose their money," SEC Chairman Christopher Cox said in a statement on the organization's
+"It's estimated that 100 million of these spam messages are sent every week, triggering dramatic spikes in share price and trading volume before the spamming stops and investors lose their money," SEC Chairman Christopher Cox said in a statement on the organization's Web site.
+"When spam clogs our mailboxes, it's annoying.
+When it rips off investors, it's illegal and destructive."

 On the Web site, the SEC gave examples of spam campaigns that hurt investors, including these two examples: